emarcey/cicerone/glossary/styles.md

 		* now, Festbier is usually lighter in color
 # Flanders Red Ale
 * Region: West Flanders, Belgium
-* Categories: Flanders Ales and Lambic Beers
+* Categories: Flanders Ales and Lambic Beers, Wild Fermented Beers, Sour Beers
 * Malt: Vienna, Munich, sometimes Pilsner
 	* Crystal and Special B often used as "signature ingredients"
 	* flaked maize can be used for up to 20% to lighten body and accentuate dryness